KennaSecurity/All_Samples/Scanner Vulnerabilities Report/README.md

 If you are bringning data from multiple connectors and have locator order updated to merge assets and vulnerabilities, then scanner vulnerabilities from multiple connectors get tied to a single vulnerability ID.
 In order to close the vulnerability in Kenna, scanner vulnerability from all the connector sources should get validated and closed.

-This script helps to create a list of vulnerabilities which are kept open by one of the connector but closed by the other connector(s).
+This script helps to create a list of vulnerabilities & the related assets which are kept open by one of the connector but closed by the other connector(s).
 This can help you validate the scanning from the respective scanner keeping the detection open.

 ### Note: